ClimateFAST/DTRExample/README.md

-# DTRExample
+# FAST Spark Library
-Diurnal Temperature Range Spark Example
+A collection of classes that allow working with NetCDF files in Spark